Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 What is normal?
 Well that's very subjective so we won't delve into that vein of philosophy but when I am talking about ribs, normal just means that I am going to put them bone side down directly on the grate and pretty much leave them alone until they are done.

-Once the smoker is maintaining 225 degrees and the smoke is coming up, I place the ribs directly on the grate bone side down.
+Once the smoker is maintaining 225°F and the smoke is flowing out, I place the ribs directly on the grate bone side down.
 The only time I open the door is to add more water, wood chips/chunks or to check progress occasionally.

 I fully expect these to take about 5 hours so I'm gonna find something else to do while they cook and let the smoker do it's thing for a while.

 To check and see if they are done, I am looking for a certain level of tenderness.
 For me, this is not quite “meat falling off the bone”but it's pretty close.
 For you it might be something else.

 I like to grab the ribs on one end with a pair of tongs and lift them up a little.
 The amount of bend I get on the other end tells me how tender they are.
 If they start to break in half, they are considered “fall-off-the-bone” which might be just the way you like them and that is perfectly fine with me.